microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 }
 ```

-### Generating the coverage report on PR build
+### Generating the coverage data on PR build

 As mentioned earlier, the PR build also uploads coverage data as artifacts that can be used to run coverage analysis against a baseline build.
 To help with this, we use the `getCoverageMetricsFromArtifact` helper function to extract code coverage numbers of format `CoverageMetric` that contains code coverage metrics corresponding to the PR for each package.

 ### Comparing code coverage reports

 Once we have the coverage metrics for the baseline and PR build, we use the `compareCodeCoverage` utility function that returns an array of coverage comparisons for the list of packages passed into it.
 The array returned contains objects of type `CodeCoverageComparison`.
 We ignore some packages for comparing code coverage such as definition packages and packages which are not inside `packages` folder in the repo.
+The logic is in the `compareCodeCoverage` function.

 ```typescript
 /**